scot-taylor-ibm/compare-comply/index.md

 # About
 {: #about}

-IBM Watson&reg; Compare and Comply makes it possible to rapidly parse through governing documents to convert, identify, and classify important elements.
+IBM Watson&trade; Compare and Comply makes it possible to rapidly parse through governing documents to convert, identify, and classify important elements.
 Using state-of-the-art Natural Language Processing, the service extracts elements including `party` (to whom the document refers), `nature` (type of element), and `category` (specific element class).

 Compare and Comply is designed to provide: